httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The problems and insights set out above provided the motivation for deprecating RFC 7540 stream priority (see {{Section 5.3 of RFC7540}}).

-The SETTINGS_NO_RFC7540_PRIORITIES HTTP/2 setting is defined by this document in order to allow endpoints to explicitly opt out of using HTTP/2 priority signals (see {{Section 5.3.2 of HTTP2}}).
-Endpoints are encouraged to use alternative priority signals (for example, {{header-field}} or {{h2-update-frame}}) but there is no requirement to use a specific signal type.
+The SETTINGS_NO_RFC7540_PRIORITIES HTTP/2 setting is defined by this document.
 The value of SETTINGS_NO_RFC7540_PRIORITIES MUST be 0 or 1.
 Any value other than 0 or 1 MUST be treated as a connection error (see {{Section 5.4.1 of HTTP2}}) of type PROTOCOL_ERROR.
 The initial value is 0.

+When endpoints send SETTINGS_NO_RFC7540_PRIORITIES with a value of 1, they explicitly opt out of using HTTP/2 priority signals (see {{Section 5.3.2 of HTTP2}}).
+When this occurs, endpoints are encouraged to use alternative priority signals (for example, {{header-field}} or {{h2-update-frame}}) but there is no requirement to use a specific signal type.

 Endpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
 A sender MUST NOT change the SETTINGS_NO_RFC7540_PRIORITIES parameter value